Last updated March 4, 2023

 The Emerging Writer Fellowships are designed to provide 12 months of uninterrupted time and studio space to write and mentorship with feedback from a nationally established author in their respective genre.
-Fellows may attend one community creative writing workshop per semester and may attend one Miami Writers Institute workshop in the genre of their manuscript-in-progress.
+Fellows may attend one community creative writing workshop per semester and may attend one Miami Writers Institute workshop in the genre of their manuscript in progress.
 Applicants must not have published in any genre a book-length work, have a book under contract, or be negotiating a contract either in the United States or abroad by the time the fellowship begins.
 Each fellow receives a stipend of $41,000

 The Hodder Fellowship will be given to writers and non-literary artists of exceptional promise to pursue independent projects at Princeton University during the academic year.
 Potential Hodder Fellows are writers, composers, choreographers, visual artists, performance artists, or other kinds of artists or humanists who have “much more than ordinary intellectual and literary gifts”; they are selected more “for promise than for performance.”
 Given the strength of the applicant pool, most successful Fellows have published a first book or have similar achievements in their own field.
-Provides a stipend of $75K.
+Provides a stipend of $88,000.
 Open to all citizenships.

 The MacDowell Colony is the nation’s leading artist colony located in Peterborough, New Hampshire.
 Each year about 300 Fellowships, or residencies, are awarded to artists in seven disciplines: architecture, film/video arts, interdisciplinary arts, literature, music composition, theatre, and visual arts.
 A Fellowship consists of exclusive use of a private studio, accommodations, and three prepared meals a day for two weeks to two months.
 MacDowell encourages applications from emerging and established artists representing the widest possible range of perspectives and demographics.
 Enrolled students are ineligible.

 The Steinbeck Fellowship Program is a one-year fellowship for emerging writers of any age and background to pursue a significant writing project while in residence at SJSU.
-The fellowship provides a stipend of $10,000, the opportunity to interact with other writers, faculty and graduate students, and share work in progress by giving a public reading once each semester during the fellowship.
+The fellowship provides a stipend of $15,000, the opportunity to interact with other writers, faculty, and graduate students, and share work in progress by giving a public reading once each semester during the fellowship.
 Residency in the San José, CA area is required.
 The fellowship is for creative writers, including fiction, drama, creative nonfiction, and biography.
 Applications in poetry will not be accepted.

 The America’s Future Foundation Writing Fellows Program is for aspiring political writers and features small-group writing workshops so that fellows can dive in deep with instructors and get personalized feedback over six evening sessions, whether in person or virtual.
 The Washington, DC-based fellowship is tailored for aspiring writers interested in covering issues and publishing in outlets surrounding our nation’s capital.
-The state-based fellowship is held virtually and is designed for writers outside the DC-area.
+The state-based fellowship is held virtually and is designed for writers outside the DC area.
 Both fellowship formats include the opportunity to connect with well-known writers in their sessions.

 © ProFellow, LLC 2021, all rights reserved.